 How to redirect members to their own profile entry after login

 By default, when a member signs in to your site, WordPress sends them to its admin area.
 For a member directory, that is rarely what you want.
-A more useful destination is the member’s own profile entry: the record they created when they registered.
+A more useful destination is the member’s own profile entry: the entry they created on registration.

 This article walks through how to set that up.
 There are two pieces:

-- A “My Profile” page that, when visited, automatically displays whichever member is logged in.
+- A “My Profile” page that shows whichever member is logged in.

-- A login redirect that sends every member to that page after they sign in.
+- A login redirect that sends members to that page.

 Before you start #